Skip to content

 A teenaged girl and her female caregiver sit on their couch and engage in a meaningful conversation.

-Helping parents build relationships with those in their care
+Supporting parents in building relationships with those in their care

 Relationship-building isn’t always instinctive, especially when trauma and loss shape a child’s worldview.
 When parents and youth struggle to connect, the right guidance can make all the difference.
 In this blog post, child welfare expert Mary Boo shares actionable strategies to help families embrace trauma-responsive parenting, focus on connection before correction, prioritize cultural competence, and nurture authentic bonds.